konstantinoskouk90/football_formation_creator/README.md

 <h2>TODO - Extend functionality and scale app</h2>

 <ul>
-    <li>Try getting the data directly from the 'fake' web api - avoiding using helper functions.</li>
+    <li>Try getting the data directly from the "fake" web api - avoid using helper functions.</li>
     <li>Allow viewing, editing and saving player attributes.</li>
 	<li>Be able to add substitutes - should be depicted in both the lineup and tactics components.</li>
     <li>Add tests.</li>